Skip to content

 How does Nuclino compare to Notion or Confluence for EU buyers?

-Nuclino (Germany, 5/5) offers a comparable experience to Notion for team wikis and linked documents, with a simpler interface and EU-owned infrastructure.
+Nuclino (Germany, EU-owned and EU-hosted) offers a comparable experience to Notion for team wikis and linked documents with a simpler interface, though its hosted offering carries CLOUD Act exposure: Material through its sub-processor chain.
 Notion is US-incorporated and all data processed through its SaaS service falls under CLOUD Act jurisdiction.
 Confluence (Atlassian, US) carries the same jurisdictional concern.
-For EU buyers who need Notion-like functionality without the CLOUD Act exposure, Nuclino or Anytype are the most direct alternatives currently in the EU Vetted catalogue.
+For EU buyers who need Notion-like functionality with the cleanest exposure signal, Anytype (Germany, local-first) is the most direct alternative currently in the EU Vetted catalogue.

-What is CryptPad and why does it have a 5/5 compliance score?
+What is CryptPad and why is it recommended for EU buyers?

-CryptPad is a French open-source collaborative document platform that uses end-to-end encryption: documents are encrypted in the browser before being stored on the server, meaning the server operator — including CryptPad's own cloud — cannot read the content.
-It is operated by XWiki SAS (France) and receives a 5/5 on EU Vetted's editorial compliance score for EU incorporation, EU hosting, and the added protection of end-to-end encryption.
+CryptPad is a French open-source collaborative document platform that uses end-to-end encryption: documents are encrypted in the browser before being stored on the server, meaning the server operator (including CryptPad's own cloud) cannot read the content.
+It is operated by XWiki SAS (France) and is EU-incorporated, EU-hosted, with no CLOUD Act exposure and the added protection of end-to-end encryption.
 It supports documents, spreadsheets, presentations, forms, and kanban boards.